Parenting

 Congress passed a bill called the Safe Cribs Act in 2021.
 It bans the sale of crib bumpers, which pediatricians have long said are unnecessary and increase the risk of suffocation for sleeping babies.
 This new bill also makes it illegal in the United States to manufacture, distribute, or import crib bumpers.

 Each baby is different and will grow at their own distinct rates.
-So if you feel that your baby’s coordination and motor skills have developed, it can be an excellent time to introduce a baby blanket or stuffed animal safely (anywhere between 12 to 18 months of your baby’s developmental stage).
+So if you feel that your baby’s coordination and motor skills have developed, it can be an excellent time to introduce a baby blanket (anywhere between 12 to 18 months of your baby’s developmental stage; a bit later is even better).

 Blindt also advises factoring in your child’s gestational age (aka the date of conception rather than the date they were born) when deciding whether to add a baby blanket or toy to their crib.
 Premature babies might need to wait longer depending on their ability to move themselves away from potentially harmful items safely.